justinyuchi/Machine-Learning/PCA_on_Stock_Market/README.md

 ## Reconstructing Component Portfolios

 Based on the PCA loadings, portfolios aligned with the extracted components are reconstructed.
 This step involves understanding the economic significance of the PCA weights.
+(Note: This study focuses on the first principal component, with similar procedures applicable to the second and third components.)

 ![Component Portfolio](images/component_portfolio.png)

 ## Constructing Portfolios through PCA Filtering

 Using PCA weights, portfolios that are least sensitive or even negatively correlated to the primary principal component are constructed.
+(Note: This study focuses on the first principal component, with similar procedures applicable to the second and third components.)

 ![PCA Filtering](images/pca_filtering.png)

 ## Backtesting PCA-Suggested Portfolios

 To avoid look-ahead bias, information from the previous period is used to construct the portfolio.
 In this study, data prior to 2022-01-01 is used to construct the PCA-suggested portfolios, and data post-2022-01-01 is used to backtest the strategy.
+(Note: This study focuses on the first principal component, with similar procedures applicable to the second and third components.)

 ### Backtesting: Portfolio with 10 Highest First Component Factor Loadings
+(Note: This study focuses on the first principal component, with similar procedures applicable to the second and third components.)

 ![Backtesting: Equally Weighted Portfolio with Stocks with 10 Highest First Component Factor Loadings](images/backtesting_highest_10_factor_loading.png)

 ### Backtesting: Portfolio with 10 Lowest First Component Factor Loadings
+(Note: This study focuses on the first principal component, with similar procedures applicable to the second and third components.)

 ![Backtesting: Equally Weighted Portfolio with Stocks with 10 Lowest First Component Factor Loadings](images/backtesting_lowest_10_factor_loading.png)